robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 CIRRENT™ Cloud ID offers a simplified mobile experience to speed up device provisioning in certain use cases – the factory floor, for example.
 To start the process of binding devices using a mobile device, simply navigate to the CIRRENT™ Cloud ID section in the CIRRENT™ Cloud.
 This will automatically display the following prompt:

+ABCDEFGHIJKLMON Tahir - please replace with image #A03

 .. image:: ../img/pd-5.png
     :align: center
     :alt: Dashboard 2

 To bind ownership, simply enter the Product Batch ID number.
-Because you will be downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.
-Click Add to complete the binding process.
+Click **Add** to complete the binding process.

 .. note:: To ensure a simplified onboarding experience the Cloud ID mobile browsing experience is restricted and users can only bind devices using a mobile device.
 Please switch to a desktop device for further device management features, as well as API management features.

+.. note:: If you are an administrator-level user you will also be presented with the option to choose a Product Cloud API when binding devices.
+If you are downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank

 Binding using a mobile device and QR code
 """"""""""""""""""""""""""""""""""""""""""

 Some Cloud ID compatible devices will come in a container carrying a QR code.
 Cloud ID offers a one-step onboarding process for devices shipped with a QR code.
 To bind devices that are identified with a QR code, simply scan the QR code with a QR-capable app.
-The QR code contains a link that automatically directs you to the Cloud ID website, and which also automatically populates the Product Batch ID field:
+The QR code contains a link that automatically directs you to the Cloud ID website, and which also automatically populates the Product Batch ID field.

+ABCDEFGHIJKLMON Tahir - please replace with image #A04

 .. image:: ../img/pd-6.png
     :align: center
     :alt: Dashboard 2

-Because you will be downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.
-Simply click Add to confirm the binding step.
+ Simply click **Add** to confirm the binding step.

 Downloading the Manifest File in CIRRENT™ Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^